tillbiskup/aspecd/docs/examples/index.rst

 .. note::

     For each of the recipes provided so far, real example data can be found in the accompanying `repository on GitHub <https://github.com/tillbiskup/example-data-aspecd>`_.
-Therefore, you can download the data and recipe to get first-hand experience with the cwepr package.
+Therefore, you can download the data and recipe to get first-hand experience with the ASpecD framework.

 Prerequisites